aaronbloomfield/pdr/labs/lab10/index.md

 The file format is as follows.
 There are three sections to an encoded file, each separated by a specific separator.

 The first section of the file are the ASCII characters that are encoded, followed by their bit encoding.
 Only one such encoding per line, with no blank lines allowed.
 The format for a line is the ASCII character, a single space, and then the `1` and `0` characters that are the encoding for that character, followed by a newline.
 The order of the characters does not matter.
 However, your code to read in the file must be able to handle the characters in any order.
-Keep in mind that the first character on this type of line can be a space, but cannot be a newline, tab, or a non-printable character (note that this means that the encoding of a space will be two spaces followed by the prefix code).
+If the character being written is the space character itself, you should write `space` instead of " "; thus a line for the space character might look like: `space 101010`.
+Keep in mind that the first character on this type of line cannot be a newline, tab, or a non-printable character.
 No line in this part can be more than 256 characters.
 You can safely assume that the data provided will be a valid Huffman coding tree (i.e. there won't be an internal node with one child, etc.).

 Following that is a separator line, and is a single line containing 40 dashes and no spaces.